cml87/SpringCore_111_forJenkins/README.md

 Spring creates objects and inject them into our application at runtime.
 This functionality is provided by the Sprint **IoC Container**, which create objects, inject the needed dependencies into them, and manage their lifecycle.

-There are three ways to define our bean in Spring:
+There are three ways to define and configure our bean in Spring:
 1. through xml configuration file
 2. through Java configuration class
 3. through annotations